achsanalfitra/nz/docs/style/brand-documentation.md

 * Shadow colours: colours for every other colour, consisting of a lighter and darker shade.
 Each shade is evaluated to paper white and dried ink on 75% opacity.

 Development-wise, the colours can be mapped as `enums`.
 That ensures all the colours are accessible and not restricted to the blueprint.

+The tokens on the table above represent how the colours are referred during the development process.
+For example, the `ink` token, in the context of light mode, refers to all shades of `Dried Ink`

 #### Light mode extended